NCB221/NCB221/README.md

 - 👋 Hi, I’m @NCB221
 - 👀 I’m interested in soccer
-- 🌱 I’m currently learning cybersecurity at Troy University
+- 🌱 I’m a graduate with a bachelor's degree in cybersecurity at Troy University